wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (h) such other particulars as are prescribed.

-    (4) Where an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][486] of the Summary Proceedings Act 1957; and, in that case, the provisions of that section apply with all necessary modifications.
+    (4) Where an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][509] of the Summary Proceedings Act 1957; and, in that case, the provisions of that section apply with all necessary modifications.

-    Section 162C: inserted, on 1 December 1999, by [section 91][484] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 162C: inserted, on 1 December 1999, by [section 91][507] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 162C(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).
+    Section 162C(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][383] of the Policing Act 2008 (2008 No 72).

-    Section 162C(2): amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 162C(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][434] of the Policing Act 2008 (2008 No 72).
+    Section 162C(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][383] of the Policing Act 2008 (2008 No 72).

 ##### 162D Payment of infringement fees

 *   All infringement fees paid in respect of infringement offences must be paid into a Crown Bank Account.

-    Section 162D: inserted, on 1 December 1999, by [section 91][484] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 162D: inserted, on 1 December 1999, by [section 91][507] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

-    Section 162D: amended, on 25 January 2005, pursuant to [section 65R(3)][487] of the Public Finance Act 1989 (1989 No 44).
+    Section 162D: amended, on 25 January 2005, pursuant to [section 65R(3)][510] of the Public Finance Act 1989 (1989 No 44).

 ##### 163 Minors in restricted areas or supervised areas

-*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who, being under the age of 18 years, is found in any restricted area on any licensed premises.
+*   (1) Every person commits an offence and is liable to a fine not exceeding $1,000 who, being under the age of 18 years, is found in any restricted area on any licensed premises.

-    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who, being under the age of 18 years, is found in any supervised area on any licensed premises unless that person is accompanied by his or her parent or guardian.
+    (2) Every person commits an offence and is liable to a fine not exceeding $1,000 who, being under the age of 18 years, is found in any supervised area on any licensed premises unless that person is accompanied by his or her parent or guardian.

     (3) Subsections (1) and (2) do not apply to any person---